tsnellgrove/oop_learning/techwtim/dc3_doc.md

 	DONE: Clean up modules

 Preposistions
-7.7) Restructure interpreter to call functions
-7.9) Create module for most of interpreter functions
+INPROC: 7.7) Restructure interpreter to call functions - TESTING NEEDED 7.9) Create module for most of interpreter functions
 8) use lists to identify words as prepositions
 9) if multiple nouns, verbs, articles, or preps in a row => I don't undderstand that setence error